chiefch33se/blazor-tour-of-heroes/README.md

 ## Running the App

-### Docker
-Deploy by running `docker-compose up`.

 ### Local Machine
 You'll want the latest version of the [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core).

+The simplest way is to use VSCode or Visual Studio to run the project.

-To run the app from the command line: `dotnet run --project src/TourOfHeroes.Web`.
+You can run using the command line: `dotnet run --project src/TourOfHeroes.Web"`.

-The tests can also be ran from the command line: `dotnet test`.
+The tests can also be run this way: `dotnet test`.

+### Publishing to Azure
+Deploy by running `docker-compose up`.

+⚠️ For server-side Blazor, you'll need to use a SignalR Service in conjunction with an App Service for things to work.

+You can then push the image into Azure and consume it using an App Service.
+You will need to add the application setting `Azure__SignalR__ConnectionString` in your App Service's Configuration and set its value to the SignalR Service connection string.

 ## Libraries